ErlendE96/website-sp/README.md

-Website used for finding healthy food recipes.
+Website used to attract customers to the museum.

 ## Description
 The main goal of the website is to excite both the younger and the older audience in order to make them more lightly to visit the museum,